volodymyrradchenko/ember-django/README.md

     queryset = Post.objects.all()
     serializer_class = PostSerializer
 ```
-_you can find more examples at DJA [github page](https://github.com/django-json-api/django-rest-framework-json-api/blob/master/example/views.py)_
+_you can find more examples at DJAs [github page](https://github.com/django-json-api/django-rest-framework-json-api/blob/master/example/views.py)_

 ## <a name='step-1-6'></a>Step 1.6 Routes